Helpful Tips For Boarding a Plane With Your Musical Instrument August 16 2016

 If you can, check it.
 Buy a big sturdy case, learn how to pack your instrument well inside it, and check it at the ticket counter.
 You'll want to pack the instrument tightly inside to prevent movement, and allow the bell rim to float and avoid impacts.
 Bubble wrap and an in-bell practice mute can do it.
 The advantage is that you don't have to haul your instrument around the airport.

-If you must carry on your trombone, double horn or larger instrument as checked baggage, these points may be of help.
+If you must carry on your trombone, double horn or larger instrument, these points may be of help.

 - Choose a seat that boards early, so you're not the last one getting on a full plane with full overhead bins.
-This may mean printing out your own boarding pass the night before your flight or choosing a premium seat.
+This may mean checking in and printing your boarding pass the night before your flight or choosing a premium seat.

 - Carry little or nothing else on besides your instrument.
 If your horn is a bit over the regulation size, you don't want to make things more difficult by carrying on a bunch of other stuff too.
 You and the horn and a jacket is enough.
 Avoid abusing the rules, just gently bend them a bit.